 As indicated on Exhibit G-7 hereto, upon completion of the Electric Restructuring, New REI will have outstanding long-term debt, obligations relating to tax-exempt debt issued by governmental authorities (such as pollution control bonds) and obligations relating to trust preferred securities issued by a subsidiary.
+In addition, New REI will have executed bank facilities that may be utilized in the form of direct borrowings, commercial paper support or letters of credit.

-In addition, New REI will have (103) This limit applies to guarantees of financial obligations but not to performance guarantees entered into in the normal course of a system company's duly-authorized business.
+(103) This limit applies to guarantees of financial obligations but not to performance guarantees entered into in the normal course of a system company's duly-authorized business.